rochefort-lab/fissa/README.rst

 3. Download `a copy of the repository <download_repo_>`_, unzip it and browse to the examples_ directory.

-4. Start up a jupyter notebook server to run our notebooks ``jupyter notebook``.
+4. Start up a Jupyter notebook server to run our notebooks ``jupyter notebook``.

 If you're new to Jupyter notebooks, here is `an approachable tutorial`_.